Barry Ashe: Federal judicial service

 On September 28, 2017, President Donald Trump announced his intent to nominate Ashe to an undetermined seat on the United States District Court for the Eastern District of Louisiana.
 On October 2, 2017, he was officially nominated to the seat vacated by Judge Ivan L. R. Lemelle, who assumed senior status on June 29, 2015.

 On January 3, 2018, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 5, 2018, President Donald Trump announced his intent to renominate Ashe to a federal judgeship.
 On January 8, 2018, his renomination was sent to the Senate.
 A hearing on his nomination before the Senate Judiciary Committee was held on January 10, 2018.
-On February 8, 2018, the Senate Judiciary Committee voted to recommend Ashe's nomination by a 20–1 vote.
+On February 8, 2018, the Senate Judiciary Committee reported Ashe's nomination out of committee by a 20–1 vote.
 On August 28, 2018, his nomination was confirmed by a voice vote.
 He received his judicial commission on August 30, 2018.